milica/angular-selectbox/README.md

 Value that is selected in selectbox.

-If it's flat array then it must be value from the list.
+If it's flat array then it must be the value from the list.
 From the first example (flat list), if you want to select number `2`, than you define `2` to be value.

 If it's collection the value is actually value of identifier (for example `id`).